astropy/photutils/docs/photutils/install.rst

     Apple developer account).

-Obtaining the source package
+Obtaining the Source Package
 ----------------------------

-Stable version
+Stable Version
 ^^^^^^^^^^^^^^

 The latest stable source package for photutils can be `downloaded here
 <https://pypi.python.org/pypi/photutils>`_.

-Development version
+Development Version
 ^^^^^^^^^^^^^^^^^^^

 The latest development version of photutils can be cloned from github